Hybrid-Attention Guided Network with Multiple Resolution Features for Person Re-Identification: Experiments

 \subsection{Experimental Setting}

-\textbf{Implementation details:} To obtain more detailed information from person images, following the experiment setting in~\cite{39}, all images of input are resized to $384*128$.
-In our model, we utilize the ResNet-50 network with the pretrained weights on ImageNet as the backbone network.
-We remove the last full connection layer and bottom sampling in the last part of the network and change the number of strides to 1, such that the size of the feature map we obtained at CNN stage 4 is 2048*24*8.
+\textbf{Implementation details:} Following the experiment setting in~\cite{39}, all images of input are resized to $384*128$.
+In our model, we utilize the ResNet-50 network with the pretrained weights on ImageNet as the backbone and remove the last full connection layer.
+To retain more spatial details, we change strides of last sampling to 1 in last stage, such that the size of the feature map we obtained from the stage 4 of CNN is 2048*24*8.

-In all experiments, we set the size of parts as 6 and the margin in the triplet loss is 1.0 in our network.
+In all experiments, we set the number of parts as 6 and the margin in the triplet loss is 1.0 in our network.
+Besides, label smoothing strategy is used in ID loss.
+We utilize the common data augmentation strategies to improve the performance of our model, including random erasing, horizontal flipping, random cropping and dropblock~\cite{62}.
 The size of mini-batch is 64 for each iteration.
 We use stochastic gradient descent (SGD) as the optimizer with a momentum of 0.9 and 0.0005 is the weight decay factor.
-We train our model for 150 epochs and set 0.01 as the initial learning rate, and later the warm-up learning rate as descripted in equal (6) is adopted.
-We follow the same experiments setting in all datasets.
+We train our model for 150 epochs and set 0.01 as the initial learning rate, and later the warm-up strategy as described in equal (5) is adopted.
+We keep the same experiments setting on all datasets.
+With a NVIDIA Tesla A100 GPU and Pytorch as the platform, training ResNet-50 (IDE) and our model on Market-1501 (12,936 training images) consumes about 100 and 180 minutes, respectively.
+The increased training time is mainly caused by the cancellation of the last spatial down-sample operation in the stage 4, which enlarges the feature map by 4×.

 The learning rate $lr(e)$ in epoch $e$ is computed as: